nbovee/shop-inventory/README.md

 # Shop Prototype Repository

 This repository is the development repository for the Rowan Shop & Pantry Inventory System.
-It is built with Django and compiled for Raspberry Pi using the pi-gen tool.
+Due to installation constraints where no WAN is available, it is built with Django and compiled for Raspberry Pi using the pi-gen tool.
 VSCode, UV, Docker, and WSL are used for development as they were easy to onboard inexperienced developers with.

 <div markdown="1">